-Unlike some cities, Chelsea isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Chelsea are a mix of both white- and blue-collar jobs.
-Overall, Chelsea is a city of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Chelsea who work in maintenance occupations (13.11%), office and administrative support (12.08%), and food service (10.95%).
+Chelsea is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Chelsea is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Chelsea who work in food service (12.84%), maintenance occupations (9.33%), and sales jobs (7.94%).

-Chelsea is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Chelsea is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-One downside of living in Chelsea is that it can take a long time to commute to work.
-In Chelsea, the average commute to work is 30.94 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly city.
-Many of Chelsea’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In Chelsea, however, the average commute to work is quite long.
+On average, people spend 33.53 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the city is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

-The citizens of Chelsea are slightly less educated than the national average of 21.84% for the average city or town: 16.91% of adults in Chelsea have a bachelor's degree or advanced degree
+The percentage of adults in Chelsea who are college-educated is close to the national average for all communities of 21.84%: 18.45% of the adults in Chelsea have a bachelor's degree or advanced degree.

 Chelsea is an extremely ethnically-diverse city.
 The people who call Chelsea home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Chelsea, accounting for 64.21% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Chelsea, accounting for 67.00% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Chelsea residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Chelsea include Italian, Cape Verdean, Polish, and English.
+Important ancestries of people in Chelsea include Irish, Italian, Brazilian, German, and Polish.